 Is Vietnamese Difficult to Learn?

 Learning any language can be challenging, and Vietnamese is not left out.
 Vietnamese becomes even more challenging without a Vietnamese tutor if you're an English speaker.
-Although the grammar seems very simple, it is different from common languages you're familiar with.
+Although the grammar seems very simple, it is different from the common languages you're familiar with.
 The Vietnamese employ the Latin alphabet and Chinese characters as their basics but are strongly modified.
 It also uses several accentual diacritics and marks not found in the English language.

 The Chinese characters symbolize both meaning and sound.
 However, a letter in the Latin alphabet only has a sound; the meaning is known only when the letters are formed into words, syllables, and morphemes.